Sleep Problems with Parkinson’s Disease

 If you are encountering any of these symptoms, never take over-the-counter sleeping medicines to help the problem without first consulting your doctor.
 Some over-the-counter and prescription medicines cause or worsen sleep problems, and some of them have serious drug interactions with PD medications.

 What can I do to help my sleep problem?

-- Avoid stimulants such as caffeine within six hours of bed time.
+Avoid stimulants, such as caffeine, within six hours of bed time.

-- Do not take long naps during the day.
+Do not take long naps during the day.

-© Copyright 2013 Cleveland Clinic.
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 10/27/2008...#9366
+This document was last reviewed on: 10/10/2014...#9366